 Zakat and income tax assessments have been agreed with the Zakat, Tax and Customs Authority ("ZATCA") up to 2012.
-The Company submitted the zakat and income tax return for the year 2021 and obtained the zakat certificate which is valid till 30 April 2023.
-The zakat and tax returns for the years from 2013 to 2021 are currently under review by the ZATCA.
+The Company submitted the zakat and income tax return for the year 2022 and obtained the zakat certificate which is valid till 30 April 2024.